In Cold Blood (video game)

-In Cold Blood is an adventure game developed by Revolution Software for the PlayStation and Microsoft Windows in 2000 in Europe and in 2001 in North America.
+In Cold Blood is a 2000 action-adventure video game developed by Revolution Software and published by Sony Computer Entertainment for the PlayStation.
+A port for Microsoft Windows was released in 2000 by Ubi Soft in Europe while DreamCatcher Interactive released both versions in North America in 2001.
 The player assumes the role of John Cord—an MI6 agent who is captured while on assignment and tries to figure out who betrayed him through a series of flashbacks.

-After the success of the first two Broken Sword games on the PlayStation, Sony contacted Revolution Software to develop a game to be released initially on the console.
-Revolution wanted to move away from the style of its previous projects, making a game with a secret agent theme and set in an action environment.
-Director Charles Cecil stated that the game was inspired by crime films such as Pulp Fiction and The Usual Suspects.
-The game engine was written specifically for the title.
-It was released to average reviews from critics, who praised the game's story, puzzles and graphics, but criticized its controls, action scenes and animation.
+It was released to positive reviews from critics, who praised the game's story, puzzles and graphics, but criticized its controls, combat and animation.

 Gameplay

 In Cold Blood is a 3D adventure game played from a third-person perspective.
 The player guides John Cord's movements with a keyboard or gamepad.
 Cord must collect objects that can be used with other collectible objects, parts of the scenery, or other people in the game world to solve puzzles and progress in the game.
 Cord can engage in dialogue with other characters through conversation trees to gain hints of what needs to be done to solve the puzzles or to progress the plot.
-Action scenes are also included.
+Combat is available, with Cord able to utilize weapons like guns with limited ammo to defeat enemies à la Resident Evil.